blueskyletters/blueskyletters.github.io/_posts/2020-11-13-the-storyteller-book-review.md

 author: hiba
 categories:
 - book review
-image: ''
+image: "/uploads/the-storyteller.jpg"
 tags:
 - book blog
 - books
 - bookreview

 ---
-A psychological suspense novel, that keeps our every emotion high...
+A psychological suspense novel, that plays with our every emotion...

+There isn't anything that is not included in this book- suspense, emotions, love, heartbreaks, family crisis, beautiful characters...you name it! _The Storyteller_ combines all of them in just the perfect ratio, resulting in a wonderful, heart-warming story.

 Reading this book has been a special journey for me, during which I had a lot of thoughts.
 It's the kind of book that you get every once in a while which puts you in a hangover.
 A little out of my comfort zone, but I'm really glad that I came across this book.